nandabritto/beer_rate/testing.md

 1 - The page which we are is slightly highlighted, I would like a more visual appealing color to better differentiate which page I am.

 2 - "Beer Styles" dropdown menu is mixed with operational menu options.
 I would like to have on Left: "Best Beer" (as home), "Beer Reviews", "Beer Styles" and "Search your beer".
-On Right, "Register", "Login", "Logout", "Home", "Register"
+On Right, "Register", "Login", "Logout".

 + Home Page